StakeLab-Zone/StakeLab/Charts/bitcanna/README.md

 # bitcanna-helm-chart
-Helm chart to install Bitcanna nodes
+Helm chart to install Bitcanna nodes in Kubernetes